-Consolidated net income increased \$25.2 million, or 4.4%, and \$167.3 million, or 41.1%, in 2011 and 2010, respectively.
-Diluted earnings per share on net income were \$8.09 in 2011 compared to \$7.69 in 2010 and \$5.55 in 2009.
 The increase in net income in 2011 is primarily due to increased net premiums and investment income and the recognition in other revenues of gains on the repurchase of collateral finance facility securities of \$65.6 million.
-Largely offsetting the increase in net income was an unfavorable change in the value of embedded derivatives within the U.S. segment due to the impact of widening credit spreads and lower interest rate environment in the U.S. debt markets and poor equity market performance, as compared to 2010.
-The increase in net income in 2010 is primarily due to a decrease in investment impairments, increased net premiums and investment income, partially offset by the recognition of a gain on the repurchase of long-term debt of \$38.9 million, recorded in other revenues in 2009.
-Foreign currency exchange fluctuations resulted in increases to net income of approximately \$10.9 million and \$13.3 million in 2011 and 2010, respectively.
+Largely offsetting the increase in net income in 2011 was an unfavorable change in the value of embedded derivatives within the U.S. segment due to the impact of widening credit spreads and lower interest rate environment in the U.S. debt markets and poor equity market performance, as compared to 2010.
+Foreign currency exchange fluctuations resulted in a decrease in net income of approximately \$4.5 million and an increase of approximately \$10.3 million in 2012 and 2011, respectively.

 The Company recognizes in consolidated net income, changes in the fair value of embedded derivatives on modified coinsurance ("modco") or coinsurance with funds withheld treaties, equity-indexed annuity treaties ("EIAs") and variable annuity products.
 The change in the value of embedded derivatives related to reinsurance treaties written on a modco or funds withheld basis are subject to the general accounting principles for Derivatives and Hedging related to embedded derivatives.
-The unrealized gains and losses associated with these embedded derivatives, after adjustment for deferred acquisition costs, reduced net income by \$36.4 million in 2011 and increased it by \$7.3 million in 2010, respectively, as compared to the prior years.
+The unrealized gains and losses associated with these embedded derivatives, after adjustment for deferred acquisition costs, increased net income by \$33.1 million in 2012 and reduced it by \$36.4 million in 2011, respectively, as compared to the prior years.
 Changes in benchmark rates used in the fair value estimates of embedded derivatives associated with EIAs affect the amount of unrealized gains and losses the Company recognizes.
-The unrealized gains and losses associated with EIAs, after adjustment for deferred acquisition costs and retrocession, reduced net income by \$6.9 million and \$5.6 million in 2011 and 2010, respectively, as compared to the prior years.
-The change in the Company's liability for variable annuities associated with guaranteed minimum living benefits affects the amount of unrealized gains and losses associated with guaranteed minimum living benefits, after adjustment for deferred acquisition costs, reduced net income by \$25.2 million in 2011 and increased it by \$32.2 million in 2010, respectively, as compared to the prior years.
+The unrealized gains and losses associated with EIAs, after adjustment for deferred acquisition costs and retrocession, increased net income by \$7.3 million in 2012 and reduced it by \$6.9 million in 2011, respectively, as compared to the prior years.
+The change in the Company's liability for variable annuities associated with guaranteed minimum living benefits affects the amount of unrealized gains and losses the Company recognizes.
+The unrealized gains and losses associated minimum living benefits, after adjustment for deferred acquisition costs, increased net income by \$36.6 million in 2012 and reduced it by \$25.2 million in 2011, respectively, as compared to the prior years.

-The combined changes in these three types of embedded derivatives, after adjustment for deferred acquisition costs and retrocession, resulted in a decrease of approximately \$68.5 million and an increase of approximately \$33.9 million in consolidated net income in 2011 and 2010, respectively, as compared to the prior years.
+The combined changes in these three types of embedded derivatives, after adjustment for deferred acquisition costs and retrocession, resulted in an increase of approximately \$77.0 million and a decrease of approximately \$68.5 million in consolidated net income in 2012 and 2011, respectively, as compared to the prior years.
 These fluctuations do not affect current cash flows, crediting rates or spread performance on the underlying treaties.
 Therefore, management believes it is helpful to distinguish between the effects of changes in these embedded derivatives and the primary factors that drive profitability of the underlying treaties, namely investment income, fee income, and interest credited.